-The Text just has the pronoun, but the reference is evidently to the Christians in Crete.
+4 The Text just has the pronoun, but the reference is evidently to the Christians in Crete.

-13 Hey, there is hope!
-'Detestable' is repeated from 1:16, so if people who are now regenerated were once that way, then they can be changed; there is a way out, through the Gospel.
+5 Hey, there is hope!
+'Detestable' is repeated from 1:16 above, so if people who are now regenerated were once that way, then they can be changed; there is a way out, through the Gospel.
 (Actually in the Text the terms are different, synonyms, but the point is the same.)

-14 This description is very up-to-date; it fits contemporary society very well.
+6 This description is very up-to-date; it fits contemporary society very well.
 So those who were saved out of that milieu should be gentle with those who are still in it.
+Those who have always been protected from the world may find it difficult to be gentle.

-15 Remember John 3:16.
+7 Remember John 3:16.